You Don't Need To Obsess Over Your Social Status If You Just Want A Regular, Fulfilling Social Life

-Imagine a group of ten friends has a party.
-If everyone's mingling and catching up one-on-one, the highest-status member will have more people start conversations with them.
+Imagine a group of ten friends throws a party.
+If everyone's mingling and catching up one on one, the highest-status member will have more people start conversations with them.
 If everyone's talking in a big group, they may be able to take and hold the spotlight more easily.
-If everyone decides to go out dancing later, their choice of where to go will be given more weight.
+If everyone decides to go out dancing later, their choice of nightclub will be given more weight.
 But that's about it.
 Overall everyone just got together and caught up and had a good time.
 It's not like the regular-status members didn't get to have any fun.

 The obvious lesson from those last three points

 You don't need to tie yourself in knots trying to become as high-status as possible.
 Being high-status doesn't hurt, but it's often not necessary.
 A better use of your time and energy is to focus on making a nice, decent group of friends where whatever status level you have, it's not much of a factor.
 They are out there.